How to Make Hibiscus Tea for High Blood Pressure

 Instructions

-Add dried hibiscus leaves to a cup or teapot and steep in boiling hot water for five minutes.
+1. Add dried hibiscus leaves to cup or teapot and steep in boiling hot water for 5 minutes.

-Strain the tea and allow it to cool until it reaches your desired temperature.
+2. Strain and allow to cool until it reaches desired temperature.

 You can also opt for an iced tea recipe and chill the hibiscus infusion in the fridge before consuming it throughout the day.

-Hibiscus tea has a naturally tart flavor, and some people prefer to add some cinnamon or vanilla extract to balance its sharpness.
+Hibiscus tea has a naturally tart flavor, and some people prefer to add a dash of cinnamon or vanilla extract to balance its sharpness.

 Teabags are a convenient alternative to loose hibiscus leaves, and it’s important to follow the instructions on the product label to achieve the best flavor and optimal potency of hibiscus tea.